neoforged/.github/primers/1.21.2/index.md

         - `dropExperience` now takes in the `ServerLevel`
         - `dropFromLootTable` now takes in the `ServerLevel`
         - `actuallyHurt`, `doHurtTarget` now takes in the `ServerLevel`
+        - `hasLineOfSight` overload with clip contexts and a eye y supplier
     - `Mob`
         - `pickUpItem`, `wantsToPickUp` now takes in the `ServerLevel`
         - `equipItemIfPossible` now takes in the `ServerLevel`